-Ashwagandha, or Indian ginseng, is a family of plants that grow in subtropical parts of the world.
-Ashwagandha plants may have some medicinal properties, with proponents suggesting that they can help with conditions such as diabetes.
+Ashwagandha may have some medicinal properties, with proponents suggesting it can help with diabetes and blood sugar management.
 However, more research is necessary to prove its effectiveness.

 Ashwagandha is the common name for Withania somnifera, a family of plants with